 "Under the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, institutions reporting or releasing data are required to protect personally identical health information in their reports being shared with the public.
 Thus, various data suppression rules are applied in the Vermont Department of Health Vaccine Data to limit public sharing health information about individuals."

-Vermont's Immunization Rule is explained here:
+Vermont's Immunization Rule is explained on the next / final page of this document.